 We may take the view that a base shelf prospectus is not appropriate given the issuer's financial condition and uncertainty of financing.
+As noted above, we may consider the sufficiency of proceeds receipt refusal provision to be applicable where the issuer does not appear to have sufficient cash resources to meet their short-term liquidity requirements for a reasonable period, which we generally consider to be 12 months.
 Under a base shelf prospectus, an issuer may raise small amounts of capital in increments over the period of 25 months.
 We may request submissions on the following:

-- the issuer's rationale for filing a base shelf prospectus - whether the issuer intends to file a prospectus supplement in the near future, and if so, the type of securities to be offered, the proceeds that are contemplated to be raised and the manner in which the proceeds will be used - the availability of other sources of financing to provide working capital and fund the issuer's business if sufficient financing cannot be raised - the proposed nature and timing of the offerings under the base shelf prospectus, including: - involvement of an agent or underwriter, if any - use of a minimum subscription amount below which an offering will not proceed - specific use of proceeds for offerings contemplated in the next 12 months - details regarding concrete development milestones that would advance the issuer's business objectives and are expected to be completed in the next 12 months, including: - a description of the milestone - expected timing of completion, and - financing requirements.
+- the issuer's rationale for filing a base shelf prospectus - whether the issuer intends to file a prospectus supplement in the near future, and if so, the type of securities to be offered, the proceeds that are contemplated to be raised and the manner in which the proceeds will be used - the availability of other sources of financing to provide working capital and fund the issuer's business if sufficient financing cannot be raised - the proposed nature and timing of the offerings under the base shelf prospectus, including: - involvement of an agent or underwriter, if any - specific use of proceeds for offerings contemplated in the next 12 months - details regarding concrete development milestones that would advance the issuer's business objectives and are expected to be completed in the next 12 months, including: - o a description of the milestone - expected timing of completion, and - financing requirements.